 println("B completed his task")

-To lay bare the internal steps Julia follows for computation, let's adopt a lower-level approach where the function calls job_A(2) and job_B(1) are defined as tasks.
-As shown below, tasks aren't abstractions to organize our discussion, but actual constructs in Julia's codebase.
+To make the underlying execution model transparent, let's adopt a lower-level approach.
+In particular, we define the function calls job_A(2) and job_B(1) as tasks.
+As shown below, tasks aren't merely abstractions to organize our discussion, but actual constructs in Julia's codebase.

 A = @task job_A(2) # A's task takes 2 seconds

 The implication of this statement is that true parallelism isn't feasible in single-threaded sessions.
-Nonetheless, concurrency can still improve efficiency through task switching.
-This is enabled by a task-yielding mechanism: when a task becomes idle (e.g., waiting for input or data), it can voluntarily relinquish control of the thread, allowing other tasks to utilize the thread's time.
+Nonetheless, concurrency can still improve efficiency through task switching, which is enabled by a task-yielding mechanism: when a task becomes idle (e.g., when waiting for input or data), it can voluntarily relinquish control of the thread, allowing other tasks to utilize the thread's time.
 By fostering a cooperative approach, concurrency ensures plenty of computer resource utilization at any given time.

 In the following, we describe this mechanism in more detail.

-While code is executed sequentially by default, tasks are designed to run concurrently.
-As a result, to enforce a sequential execution of tasks, we must instruct Julia to run them one at a time.
-This is achieved by introducing a "wait" instruction immediately after scheduling a task, ensuring that the task completes its calculation before proceeding with the rest of the program.
+While code in Julia executes sequentially by default, tasks are designed to run concurrently.
+This means that if we want to enforce a sequential execution of tasks, we must instruct Julia to run them one at a time.
+The way to do this is by introducing a "wait" instruction immediately after scheduling a task.
+By waiting, we ensure that the task finishes before proceeding with the rest of the program.

 The code snippet below demonstrates this mechanism by introducing the functions schedule and wait.